34x/recipes/testcontainers-in-a-distrobox-podman/README.md

 distrobox create --name testcontainers --image test-containers-in-container

 # ensure podman.socket service is running
-# it will be used from inside the distrobox
+# it will be used from inside distrobox
+# to access container runtime
-systemctl --user start podman
+systemctl --user start podman.socket

 # enter distrobox container
 distrobox enter testcontainers